NOAA-OWP/t-route/src/fortran_routing/Reservoir_Binding/kernels/readme.md

 In order to set up the tests for all reservoir types:
-1. Activate a python3 virtual enviroment
+1. Activate a python3 virtual environment
 2. Type "pip install Cython"
 3. Type "pip install pytest"
 4. Type "pip install pytest-parallel"